sonickix/quotegen/README.md

-Simple random quote generator app built on React.
+Simple random quote generator app built on React with hooks.